What is No Fly List Kids?

 - The Standing Committee on Public Safety & National Security issued a report recommending: “the Government of Canada create an expeditious redress system to assist travelers erroneously identified as a person on the Specified Persons List (known as “false positives”) and that it continue to work with foreign governments in order to assist Canadians whose names appear on these governments’ lists.” (http://www.ourcommons.ca/DocumentViewer/en/42-1/SECU/report-9/page-105#29)

 - Public Safety Canada requested funding in 2017 Federal Budget to create a redress system, but the required funds were not allocated.
 We request funding be provided in the 2018 Federal Budget.

 - Funding to address the problem of false positives of the Passenger Protect Program was included in Budget 2018!

 What needs to happen?

-NFLK requests a Canadian redress system for the Passenger Protect Program becomes reality, not only to stop mistreatment of children but to also increase the efficiency and security of our air travel.
+A Canadian redress system for the Passenger Protect Program (funded in Budget 2018, but not yet implemented) becomes reality, not only to stop mistreatment of children but to also increase the efficiency and security of our air travel.